 The soundtrack… just WOW.
-Driving orchestral themes, rock themes, even insert songs both unique to the anime and borrowed from the video game soundtrack… the OST brings the emotion to the show that the characters fail in doing.
+Driving orchestral themes, rock themes, and even insert songs, both unique to the anime and borrowed from the video game soundtrack… the OST brings emotion to the show that the characters fail to do.
 I think this show would have truly suffered had the OST not been this good.
-This is one of those OSTs that you should rush out and pick up as soon as its available as it won’t disappoint.
+This is one of those OSTs that you should rush out and pick up as soon as it’s available, as it won’t disappoint.
 An anime doesn’t have to be good to enjoy music, you know!
 The OP theme, “Feed A” by OLDCODEX is a decent opening.
-It’s just a generic rock theme, but that’s kind of their style.
-Even though I never saw Free, they also provided the opening for that and I actually liked that song more than this one.
+It’s just a generic rock theme, but that’s their style.
+Even though I never saw Free, they also provided the opening for that, and I actually liked that song more than this one.

 Despite its flaws, I enjoyed God Eater.
-It wasn’t the best anime I’ve seen, but its far, FAR from the worst (like some people are making it out to be.)
+It wasn’t the best anime I’ve seen, but it’s far from the worst (like some people are making it out to be).
 It had a very interesting story, rockin’ fight scenes, an amazing soundtrack as its high points, and piss-poor characters as its only low point.
-If you ignore the characters and treat them as props and just sit back and look deeply into the story then you might actually enjoy this anime.
+If you ignore the characters and treat them as props and just sit back and look deeply into the story, then you might actually enjoy this anime.

 I would recommend this as something to possibly stream (legally, but hey, I won’t question your acquisition methods), but this is not a show I would say go out and buy it to own.
 Seeing it once should suffice, but if you want to see it again, then that is your decision to make.
 Personally, once was enough for me as it didn’t leave me with a super fuzzy feeling at the end.
 Some of the animes that have ended this season felt like it was saying goodbye to an old friend.
 God Eater felt like I was saying goodbye and not looking back as I walked away.

 It’s good for what it is, but there’s better out there.